thoughtworksarts/EmoPy/README.md

 The [EmoPy documentation](https://emopy.readthedocs.io/) contains detailed information on the classes and their interactions.
 Also, an overview of the different neural nets included in this project is included below.

+## Operating Constraints

+Commercial FER projects are regularly trained on millions of labeled images, in massive private datasets.
+By contrast, in order to remain free and open source, EmoPy was created to work with only public datasets, which presents a major constraint on training for accurate results.

+EmoPy was originally created and designed to fulfill the needs of the [RIOT project](https://thoughtworksarts.io/projects/riot/), in which audience members facial expressions are recorded in a controlled lighting environment.

+For these two reasons, EmoPy functions best when the input image:

+* is evenly lit, with relatively few shadows, and/or
+* matches to some extent the style, framing and cropping of images from the training dataset

+As of this writing, the best available public dataset we have found is [Microsoft FER+](https://github.com/Microsoft/FERPlus), with around 30,000 images.
+Training on this dataset should yield best results when the input image relates to some extent to the style of the images in the set.

+For a deeper analysis of the origin and operation of EmoPy, which will be useful to help evaluate its potential for your needs, please read our [full write-up on EmoPy](https://www.thoughtworks.com/insights/blog/emopy-machine-learning-toolkit-emotional-expression).

-## Datasets
+## Choosing a Dataset

 Try out the system using your own dataset or a small dataset we have provided in the [Emopy/examples/image_data](Emopy/examples/image_data) subdirectory.
 The sample datasets we provide will not yield good results due to their small size, but they serve as a great way to get started.

 Predictions ideally perform well on a diversity of datasets, illumination conditions, and subsets of the standard 7 emotion labels (happiness, anger, fear, surprise, disgust, sadness, calm/neutral) seen in FER research.
-Some good example public datasets are the [Extended Cohn-Kanade](http://www.consortium.ri.cmu.edu/ckagree/) and [FER+](https://github.com/Microsoft/FERPlus).
+Some good example public datasets are the [Extended Cohn-Kanade](http://www.consortium.ri.cmu.edu/ckagree/) and [Microsoft FER+](https://github.com/Microsoft/FERPlus).

 ## Environment Setup